/ Social /

 Safety is more than just a priority for WM—it is a core value.

 A large number of our team members are drivers, heavy equipment operators and sorters—critical jobs that carry inherent risks.
 For nearly 20 years, we have engaged employees on safety practices through the Mission to Zero (M2Z), where the “Zero” represents zero tolerance for unsafe actions or conditions.
-By engaging employees around prevention rather than simply tracking outcomes, we strive to address hazards before they endanger employees.
+Based on the results of a 2021 safety culture assessment survey, WM updated our Safety Vision and Promise to be better aligned with the concept of safety as a core value.
+Our new Vision statement captures our desire to have all employees and community members “Get Home Safe, Every Day”.

 Striving for a Safer Tomorrow

-These structured processes are designed to foster knowledge-sharing and employee engagement—as well as to help shift mindsets and create a culture of continuous improvement and teamwork.
-To track the effectiveness of WM Way as it is implemented across sites, we created a monthly scorecard which scores each area on eight indicators of safety, service and savings.
+These structured processes are designed to foster knowledge-sharing and employee engagement, as well as, to help shift mindsets and create a culture of continuous improvement and teamwork.
+To track the effectiveness of the WM Way as it is implemented across sites, we created a monthly scorecard which scores each area on eight indicators of safety, service and savings.

 Safety on the Road